What should you ask the doctor about Ewing tumors?

 - Will treatment affect my child’s ability to grow and develop?

 - What are the chances of the cancer coming back after treatment?
 What will we do if this happens?

-- What type of follow up and rehabilitation will be needed after treatment?
+- What type of follow up and rehab will be needed after treatment?

 Along with these sample questions, be sure to write down some of your own.
 For instance, you might want more information about recovery times so that you can plan your work or school schedules.
 Or you may want to ask about second opinions or about available clinical trials.